Managing Default Contagion in Inhomogeneous Financial Networks: Default Contagion on a Weighted, Directed Random Graph

-This is equivalent to taking for each bank $j\in[n]$ an arbitrary sequence of random variables $\tilde{E}_{1,j},\ldots,\tilde{E}_{j-1,j},\tilde{E}_{j+1,j},\ldots,\tilde{E}_{n,j}$ and transforming them into a list of exposures $E_{1,j},\ldots,E_{j-1,j}$, $E_{j+1,j},\ldots,E_{n,j}$ by $E_{i,j}=\tilde{E}_{\pi(i),j}$ for some random permutation $\pi$ independent of $\{\tilde{E}_{i,j}\}_{i\in[n]\backslash\{j\}}$ and uniformly drawn from the set of all permutations of $[n]\backslash\{j\}$.
-We remark that the requirement of exchangeable exposures is a typical assumption made in the literature (such as \cite{Cont2016}).
-Note, however, that in this setting the distribution of the exposure size $E_{i,j}$ only depends on the creditor bank $j$ and not on the debtor bank $i$, which might be a criticizable assumption for example in strongly pronounced core/periphery networks where also the exposures might exhibit stronger heterogeneity.
-The relaxation of this assumption is technically more demanding and beyond the scope of this paper, but we refer to \cite{Detering2018} where this problem is tackled.
+This is the same as taking an arbitrary sequence of random variables $(\tilde{E}_{i,j})_{i \in [n]\setminus\{j\}}$ and transforming them into a list of exposures $(E_{i,j})_{i \in [n]\setminus\{j\}}$ by setting $E_{i,j}=\tilde{E}_{\pi(i),j}$ for some independent and uniformly random permutation $\pi$.
+We remark that the requirement of exchangeable exposures is a typical assumption made in the literature, see for example \cite{Cont2016}.
+Note, however, that in this setting the distribution of the exposure size $E_{i,j}$ only depends on the creditor bank $j$ and not on the debtor bank $i$, which is a criticizable assumption for example in strongly pronounced core/periphery networks where also the exposures might exhibit stronger heterogeneity.
+The relaxation of this assumption is technically more demanding and beyond the scope of this article, but we refer to \cite{Detering2018} where this problem is tackled.

-Furthermore, assign to each bank $i\in[n]$ a possibly stochastic capital value $c_i\in\R_{+,0,\infty}$ and a deterministic systemic importance value $s_i\in\R_+$.
+The final ingredient in our model is to assign to each bank $i\in[n]$ a possibly stochastic capital value $c_i\in\R_{+,0,\infty}$ and a deterministic systemic importance value $s_i\in\R_+$.
 Using \eqref{eqn:default:cascade} we can then again determine the random final default cluster $\mathcal{D}_n$ and its systemic importance $\mathcal{S}_n$.
 It is the aim of the following subsection to derive results about convergence and deterministic bounds similar as in Subsection \ref{ssec:special:case:threshold:model} for the threshold model.

-Table \ref{tab:parameters} summarizes all important parameters in the exposure model and compares them to the observed quantities in a financial network.
+In Table \ref{tab:parameters} we summarize all important parameters in the exposure model and compare them to the observed quantities in a real financial network.